Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Bounding Counterfactual Error

 \section{Bounding Counterfactual Error}

 We now establish {\em sufficient} conditions under which the counterfactual estimation error can be bounded.
 In fact, the results in this section not only hold for diffusion models, but to a more general setting of conditional latent variable models satisfying certain properties.
-All proofs from this section are collected in Appendix \ref{app: proofs}.
+Another feature of this result, is that it also extends, under an additional assumption, to the more challenging higher-dimensional case.
+All proofs from this section are collected in~\cref{app: proofs}.

 We focus on learning a single conditional latent variable model for an endogenous node $X_i$, given its parents $X_{\pa_i}$, as the models learned for different endogenous nodes do not affect each other.
 Since the choice of node $i$ plays no role, we drop the subscript $i$ in the following and refer to the node of interest as $X$, its causal parents as $X_\pa$, its corresponding exogenous variables as $U$, and its structural equation as $X:=f(X_\pa,U)$.
 Let the encoding function $g:\cX \times \cX_{\pa} \to \cZ$ and the decoding function $h: \cZ\times \cX_{\pa} \to \cX$, where $\cZ$ is the latent space.
 In the \DCM context, the functions $g$ and $h$ correspond to $\enc$ and $\dec$ functions, respectively.